mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 In this research, the empirical level of abstraction is  present in P1 and in P2 where features to be added to the game were classified gameplay features and categorised according to to the existing MDA framework.
 Moving beyond the empirical towards the theoretical aspect, is the early positioning of each feature as a gameplay design pattern which can be described and supplemented with a suggested code structures and examples.
 ANY OTHERS

 The key, guiding conception here becomes the pedagogical utility of a strong coupled link between a feature of an observable game product (in this case gameplay design patterns) and scaffolding resources available within a community.
 This concept becomes the root of the varied approaches and forms of support outlined in this chapter.
-Some instances based on this kernel concept were created by myself in response to user requests in varied forms of support documentation outlined in Chapter 5 ( e.g. quick start cards, a home menu of GDPs, code snippets, stepped tutorials ).
-Many other examples, as outlined above were more spontaneous and informal, spreading from peer to peer in the community often during playtesting.
+Some instances based on this kernel concept were created by myself in response to user requests in varied forms of support documentation outlined in Chapter 5 ( e.g. quick start card### Design patterns as a intermediate-level, pedagogical framework (compared to computational thinking)

 The process of identifying and working with GDPs in this research process can be mapped as a dialectical process of moving (rising) to the concrete [@sannino_activity_2011].
 It is this movement from a kernel idea into varied concrete instances that is the root of the power of the approach according to CHAT scholars.
 While, the varied uses as meditational strategies and their integration into varied concrete forms of creative cultural and interpersonal repertoires many be particular to this setting, the germ cell concept described above is a theoretical and generalisable abstraction not particular to this context.